Anne Hathaway Stuns Husband With Gorgeous Legs While Attending The Venice Film Festival

 Anne Hathaway has recently come back into the silver screen after a two year absence, rekindling her career as a well-loved actress.
-Her return was a celebrated one, with many praising her performance in the film Ocean’s 8.
+Her return was a celebrated one, with many praising her performance in the film, Ocean’s 8.
 In the film, Hathaway plays Daphne Kluger, a vain and jealous starlet.
 This role was a striking contrast to her personality, which made her convincing performance praiseworthy and memorable.

-According to The Hollywood Reporter, Hathaway loved playing Daphne, saying that the role gave her a chance to let loose and act as insufferable as she wanted.
+According to the Hollywood Reporter, Hathaway loved playing Daphne, saying that the role gave her a chance to let loose and act as insufferable as she wanted.

 “So to actually let it go and to lean into all the ridiculous fame nonsense that I’ve been trying to side-step for all of these years just felt really, really fun.
 It just felt great and to play someone who had such an enormous ego and someone who takes herself so seriously.”